nolastan/sync.sketchplugin/README.md

 # Sync Sketch Plugin
 ![](https://i.imgur.com/dUeIJjI.gif)

-Save your text styles in a Google Sheet and keep your design team in sync.
-Every time you run this plugin your Sketch text styles will be replaced with those you specify in a spreadsheet.
+Save your text styles, layer styles, and color palette in a Google Sheet to keep your design team in sync.
+Every time you run this plugin your styles and colors will be replaced with those you specify in a spreadsheet.
 This should make it easier to share typography styles across teams!

 # Installation
 Install from [Sketch Toolbox](http://sketchtoolbox.com/) (recommended) or [download the zip](https://github.com/nolastan/sync.sketchplugin/releases/download/1.1/sync.sketchplugin.zip), unzip, and open `sync.sketchplugin`.